shodhak/cii_assignment/README.md

 ### 3) Total number of reads with average quality scores greater than 20 in the original dataset

-SeqIO reads qual files as well and this time, lists of identifiers and quality scores were made, and average quaity scores were calculated using mean function.
+SeqIO reads qual files as well and by using an approach similar to that for fasta, lists of identifiers and quality scores were made, and average quaity scores were calculated using mean function.
 For each read, the phred quality scores are read into a list and mean values are calculated through **Statistics** package.
 These were then filtered for values above 20.
 There are **43056** reads with average quality scores greater than 20.
 ```python
 #Read quality scores for sequences from the qual file
 #Initalize variables for sequence id and base quality data